 BeamformX maintains a buffer, typically between 30 seconds and two minutes.
 Interactive controls stop the real-time display, select times and frequencies of interest in the spectrogram, and replay the acoustic image.
 Save raw data and mp4 video files either in real time or from the buffer.

 The lower frequency limit for beamforming is the frequency at which the hardware and software can resolve sufficient details for an application.
 The lower frequency limit depends strongly on the application.
-It can be as low as 600 Hz or as high as 2 KHz, with a typical value of 1 KHz.
+It can be below 600 Hz or as high as 2 kHz, with a typical value of 1 kHz.
 Many acoustic sources are rich in harmonics and can be located using their harmonics.

-The upper frequency limit for beamforming is about 23 KHz.
+The upper frequency limit for beamforming is about 24 kHz.